-Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut the drag.
+Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut down on the drag that larger attractors create.
 It might take ¼ to 1 ounce of weight to drop the rig down to fish level.

-Lures that work well include small spoons such as Luhr Jensen Super-Dupers and Dick Nites.
+Lures that work well include small spoons such as Luhr Jensen Super-Dupers.
 Cole sprays artificial lures with nightcrawler-scented Berkley Gulp Alive.

 While trolling, vary your motor speed and your trolling path to change the action of your bait or lure.
 “I kind of look like a drunken sailor out there,” Cole said.